GeneSUN/data-science-engineering/Machine-Learning/model_strategy/Probabilistic Regression/Probabilistic_Model.md

 P(Y>n)=1−F(n∣θ(X))

-## 4. conformal prediction

-PyTorch
-- What it does: You implement it by outputting distribution parameters and using NLL loss.
-- Key modules:
-  - torch.distributions (Normal, LogNormal, Gamma, etc.)
-  - Loss pattern: loss = -dist.log_prob(y).mean()

 Pyro (probabilistic programming on PyTorch)
 - What it does: Full probabilistic modeling + Bayesian inference (more powerful, more complex)
 - Package: pyro-ppl

-Quantile Regression
-- Predicts quantiles (P50/P90/etc.), not a full parametric distribution

-Libraries:
-- lightgbm (quantile objective)
-- xgboost (quantile in newer versions; depends on your install)
-- statsmodels (QuantReg)
-- sklearn (GradientBoostingRegressor has quantile loss; also HistGradientBoosting in some setups)

-Gaussian Processes (GP)